-In 2017, we launched the Learning Hub, a new integrated cloud-based system, which will over time support performance, talent, succession and competence management, as well as training management and e-learning.
+In 2017, we launched the Learning Hub, a new integrated cloud-based system, which supports performance, talent, succession and competence management, as well as training management and e-learning.

-This brings greater consistency to the way people are developed and managed, and helps Petrofac to build capability and drive performance.
-It also means employees have easy and direct access to all of their competence, e-learning training, scorecard and appraisal information.
+The system saw its first full year of operation in 2018, bringing greater consistency to the way people are developed and managed, and helping Petrofac to build capability and drive performance.
+In addition, employees have easy and direct access to all of their competence, e-learning training, scorecard and appraisal information.
 Similarly, all line managers and department heads have easy access to information about the people in their teams.

 Our management and leadership development programme is called the Petrofac Pathway.

 This is our induction programme for all newly appointed and recruited managers, and emphasises the Petrofac culture.